JamesAnunda/discordBot/readme.md

 npm install nodemon --save-dev
 ```

-After install nodemon, which relode the code as soon changes are saved and deteced
+After install nodemon, which relode the code as soon changes are saved and deteced.
+Add the following below to the package.json file.

 ```
   "scripts": {